hadrienj/StaircaseJS/readme.md

 # Usage

 Create a new staircase will allow you to store and track the values of the stimulus.
-The parameters of the staircase (equation used to change the value, 1-up n-down etc.) has to be set when the contructor is instanciated.
+The parameters of the staircase (equation used to change the value, x-up y-down etc.) has to be set when the contructor is instanciated.

 ## Instanciation